mahulst/angular-2-experiment/README.md

 ## Purpose

 This repository is used for my "Hands-On Angular 2" workshop.
+It's focused on DI, templating and routing.

 It's a complete setup to help you get started with Angular quickly, without having to install all the dependencies manually (there are a lot of them).